James says he ‘stands with Nike’ in reference to Kaepernick

 “It was tastefully done,” she said.
 “And really, this is the time to stand up for what you believe in.
 Colin Kaepernick has done that and I think that we need to follow his example and really go where the heart leads, instead of where everybody expects you to go.”

-Also honored Tuesday were designer Dapper Dan and stylist Jason Rembert.
-A fashion show highlighted the work of designers Kimberly Goldson, Undra Duncan and Fe Noel, who together created the new shoe.
+Also honored at the ceremony were Harlem streetwear designer Dapper Dan and stylist Jason Rembert.
+A fashion show highlighted the work of designers Kimberly Goldson, Undra Duncan and Fe Noel, who together helped create the new shoe.